All Project Workshop Research Performance

 Audiovisual installation, June, 2024

 In this work, the artist turns to the digital world, which is created by people, but also has its own life, invisible and uncontrollable.
-In an attempt to comprehend the nature of the digital world, you will find yourself in a digital ecosystem intertwined with three levels of its development
+In an attempt to comprehend the nature of the digital world, you will find yourself in a digital ecosystem intertwined with three levels of its development.

 There is an anonymous, faceless World inside, indifferent to us as human beings, despite all our efforts to change, shape, improve and even save this world.
 This indifference arises from the lack of digital wisdom in our lives and we are left alone with emptiness and disappointment.